BatyaWail/PracticumProject/README.md

 - There is also a component for editing an employee, allowing users to edit employee details and roles.
 - Users can log out of the system using the logout button.

-## Notes

-- All fields are mandatory with implemented input validation to ensure data integrity.
-- Proper data validation and error handling are implemented to enhance user experience.
-- Deleted employees are logically removed by changing their status to inactive, preserving historical data.

 ## Company Information

 To access the system, use the following company credentials: